Emergence of correlation-driven altermagnetism in Hubbard model on geometrically frustrated lattice-clusters: Results and discussion

 \section{Results and discussion}

-We now present and discuss our results of the correlation-driven altermagnetic responses on the geometrically frustrated $3\times3$ square lattice.
-We begin with the simple Hubbard model ($V=0$), examining the interplay between on-site interaction and geometric frustration.
-We then investigate how the inclusion of NN Coulomb interaction affect these trends within the extended Hubbard model.
+This section presents the results for altermagnetic correlations and their evolution across different interaction regimes.
+The simple Hubbard model ($V=0$) is investigated first, focusing on the interplay between on-site interaction, geometric frustration and carrier doping.
+Subsequently, the role of the nearest-neighbor (NN) Coulomb interaction $V$ in modifying these correlations is examined within the extended Hubbard model.
+Throughout this work, energies are measured in units of the hopping amplitude $t=1$.